 If a tree falls in your yard and no one hears it, will your insurance company pay?
 Fallen trees could be covered depending on the situation.
 If the tree lands on your house, usually, your policy will cover it.
 Where it gets tricky is if your tree falls on your neighbor's house.
 Your neighbor's insurance should cover it, but there are some corner cases where they will not and try to throw it back on you.

 What About Screened Pools?

-The screened structures around pools are usually the first structures to blow away in a hurricane.
-Few insurance companies cover the entire structure.
-Some will cover the piping (not the mesh screen).
-And some carriers do not cover even the structure.
+The screened enclosure structures around pools are usually the first structures to blow away in a hurricane.
+It is rare for an insurance company to cover the entire screen enclosure.
+Some will include coverage for the piping (excluding the mesh screen), and other carriers do not even cover the structure.
 It's best to check your insurance company or agent on this one.

 Contact Your Insurance Company

 Finally, contact your insurance company as soon as possible to start the claim process.
-They typically operate on a first come, first served basis.
-Following the previous steps will help speed up the process so you can start rebuilding your home.
+They typically operate on a first-come, first-served basis.
+Following the previous steps will help speed up the process so you can begin rebuilding your home.